phil294/GitLG/CONTRIBUTING.md

 All code should be type-safe by the use of JSDoc in block comments (`###* @type {...} ###` etc.).

+Migrating to [Civet](https://civet.dev/) is a mid-term goal.
+Or perhaps we should just switch to normal JS?

 There is both a bootstrapping backend `extension.coffee` and a [webview](https://code.visualstudio.com/api/extension-guides/webview) which communicates with the backend via `bridge.coffee`.
 Git commands are implemented as a `git` child process in the backend.
 This way, web components are fully privileged via import, e.g.
 ```coffee
 import { git } from 'bridge.coffee'